brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 Python module `quantum_computer.py` defines three classes that model quantum computers:

--   Class `QuantumComputer` is an abstract base class that defines the common interface and behavior for following two types of quantum computers.
+-   Class `QuantumComputer` is an abstract base class that defines the common interface and behavior for the following two types of quantum computers.

 -   Class `MonolithicQuantumComputer` models a monolithic (i.e. non-distributed) quantum computer.